Title of project:

 Bioinformatic analysis of next generation sequencing data and 3D-modeling is also one of our expertise.

-Ideal profile: Applicants must hold a master degree (or equivalent) and have a strong background in biochemistry, molecular and cell biology.
+Ideal profile: Applicants must hold a master degree (minimum 90 ECTS) or equivalent and have a strong background in biochemistry, molecular and cell biology.
 Previous experience in these fields as well as a broad interest in translational research will be important selection criteria as are the educational background, motivation, independence and creativity.

 The successful candidate is expected to have good English communication and writing skills.
 Knowledge of German or French is of advantage.